-What is inspiration anyways?
-It feels like motivation, but not quite….it seems less defined by our circumstances.
-The feeling’s so fleeting, but when we grasp it, it’s exhilarating!
-There are plenty of things that move us emotionally and physically, but this is a bit more…intense.
-It’s our dreams, our goals, but somehow it’s not that at all.
-It’s like the bridge between us and our dreams.
-It’s that momentary awareness of the talent it takes to get where we want to be, and the realization that we possess it.
-Maybe everything is inspiration.
-But if that’s true, why don’t more people have it, where do we find it, and why is it so important?
-Those three questions will be the focus of this article, as we look to ascertain some of the mystery that is inspiration.
+What is inspiration?
+It feels like motivation, but it seems less defined by our circumstances.
+Inspiration can be so fleeting, but when grasped, it’s exhilarating!
+It’s our dreams and our goals, but somehow it’s neither.
+We’ve all felt the momentary awareness of the talent it takes to achieve greatness; and the best part is realizing that we possess it.
+Why don’t more people have it, where do we find it, and why is it so important?
+Those three questions are the focus of this article, and we’ll look at several instances that uncover some of the mystery that is inspiration.

-Admittedly, it’s very hard to avoid being self-righteous when you speak about what inspires you.
-But what about when you aren’t inspired by anything?
+What about when you aren’t inspired by anything?
+It may be hard to believe, some legitimately feel that way.
 In an effort to gather some perspective, I decided to ask several people what inspired them.
 Below are some quotes of individuals I interviewed (men and women).

 “Contributing to the greater good of humanity and leaving the works of a better place.”

 “Being surrounded by people who are constantly on the move to better themselves professionally, physically, and personally.
 I’m competitive and like to measure myself against the best of others.
 They keep me in check”

 “When people know and work towards accomplishing their purpose is the biggest inspiration for me.
 There’s something about someone deciding ‘o.k. this is what I want to do with my life’ and then doing it.
 Nothing is more inspirational than that to me.”

 “My Family, my kids”

 “In so many words, fulfillment: the ability to look back and say it was done by me.
 Of course, the first thing that played in my head were girls and bottles!
 (Haha) I’m sorry, the hood in me is always trying to outshine the calm.”